 So what can you do?
-Just start somewhere.
-Fight bullshit.
+Connect with others and just start somewhere: Fight bullshit.
 Spread awareness.
-Demand action.
+Call out captured elected leaders.
+Demand an end to fossil fuels.
+Drive local progress.
 Prepare for danger.
 And do everything in your capitalism-given, consumer power to get money (and therefore influence) out of Big Oil’s pockets.
-Here are a few ideas and resources:
+Here are a few ideas and resources to get you started:

-Join or start a climate group in your area.
+Join a climate group in your area (or start one).

 Local action is visible and powerful.
-There are hundreds of US chapters of many flavors of national organizations, along with so many incredible local groups.
+There are so many opportunities at the state and local level to advance progress.
+And there are hundreds of local captures of national organizations, and independent local groups.
 (Try searching “[CITY] + climate group” to find them).
 If there’s not a group near you, this is your sign to start one.

 JOIN THE ACTIVISTS